 The Northwest Christian Evangelistic Association / EXPAND NW is an Oregon nonprofit organization founded in 1956 as the North Willamette Christian Evangelistic Association.
 We are a tax-exempt organization according to the Internal Revenue Service.

 NWCEA / EXPAND NW is responsible for planting 25 churches.
 See "New Churches" for list of most recent churches planted.

 We primarily serve a five-county area: Multnomah, Clackamas, Washington and Columbia counties in Oregon and Clark County in Washington.
 However, under EXPAND NW, we are now encouraging leaders, training disciples and planting churches in the US and around the world,

-Our NWCEA Executive Office is located at 13600 SW Allen Blvd Beaverton, OR 97005, the same address as Beaverton Christian Church.
+Our NWCEA / EXPAND Executive Office is located at 13159 SW Yarrow Way, Tigard, OR 97223.
 You can reach our Director Sean Thome' at 503 789-2810 or at email@example.com / Sean@expandnw.org.

 "This is what the kingdom of God is like.
 A man scatters seed on the ground.
 Night and day, whether he sleeps or gets up, the seed sprouts out and grows, though he does not know how.
 All by itself the soil produces grain - first the stalk, then the head, then the full kernel of the head.
 As soon as the grain is ripe, he puts the sickle to it, because the harvest has come."
 Jesus, Mark 4:26-29.

 God's kingdom is advancing as surely as the seed grows and produces a full head of grain, ready for harvest.
-Jesus' mission to build His church through his focus for us "to seek and save the lost" is catching new momentum and enthusiasm through this ministy of church planting!
+Jesus' mission to build His church through his focus for us "to seek and save the lost" is catching new momentum and enthusiasm through this ministry of church planting!